Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UserManagement.md

 ### Loss of Device

-If Input Devices which are paired to a user get disconnected during the session, the system notifies the [`InputUser`](../api/UnityEngine.InputSystem.Users.InputUser.html) class.
+If Input Devices which are paired to a user disconnect during the session, the system notifies the [`InputUser`](../api/UnityEngine.InputSystem.Users.InputUser.html) class.
 It still keeps track of the Device, and automatically re-pairs the Device if it becomes available again.

 You can get notified of any such changes by subscribing to the [`InputUser.onChange`](../api/UnityEngine.InputSystem.Users.InputUser.html#UnityEngine_InputSystem_Users_InputUser_onChange) event.

 ## User account management

-A user can be associated with a platform user account, if the platform and the Devices used both support this.
+A user can be associated with a platform user account, if both the platform and the Devices used support this.
 Consoles commonly support this functionality.
 You can query the associated user account for an [`InputUser`](../api/UnityEngine.InputSystem.Users.InputUser.html) using the [`platformUserAccountHandle`](../api/UnityEngine.InputSystem.Users.InputUser.html#UnityEngine_InputSystem_Users_InputUser_platformUserAccountHandle) property.
 This property gets determined when the user is first [paired to a Device](#device-pairing), and the Device has any platform user information the Input System can query.

-Note that the account associated with an InputUser may change if the player uses the platform's facilities to switch to a different account ([`InputUser.onChange`](../api/UnityEngine.InputSystem.Users.InputUser.html#UnityEngine_InputSystem_Users_InputUser_onChange) receives an `InputUserChange.AccountChanged` notification).
+The account associated with an InputUser might change if the player uses the platform's facilities to switch to a different account ([`InputUser.onChange`](../api/UnityEngine.InputSystem.Users.InputUser.html#UnityEngine_InputSystem_Users_InputUser_onChange) receives an `InputUserChange.AccountChanged` notification).

 Platforms that support user account association are Xbox One, PlayStation 4, Nintendo Switch, and UWP.
 Note that for WSA/UWP apps, the *User Account Information* capability must be enabled for the app in order for user information to come through on input devices.